elastio/contrib/elastio-eks-persistent-storage-backup/README.md

 Use `--iscan` option to run vulnerability scan immediately after backup.

 ## Restore procedure
 As a result of backup a recovery point will be created.
 You can find newly created recovery point and its scan status in WEB UI by following asset name link.
-Or as output of `elastio ebs backup` command.
+Or in the output of `elastio ebs backup` command.
 ![image](https://user-images.githubusercontent.com/81738703/191742622-1f353813-8216-4a5e-830e-538964f0f10f.png)

 ### Restore in WEB UI